Skip to content

 Does New Jersey have a PFAS problem?

-According to NJDEP, New Jersey has widespread PFAS detections and was an early adopter of enforceable state drinking water limits for PFOA, PFOS, and PFNA.
-Residents can check their utility's reports and consider a PFAS-certified filter if detections are reported.
+It's real in some systems, but the state has been unusually proactive about it.
+According to NJDEP, New Jersey has widespread PFAS detections - PFAS being long-lasting synthetic chemicals - and was an early adopter of enforceable state limits for PFOA, PFOS, and PFNA.
+What this means for you: check your utility's reports first, and reach for a PFAS-certified filter only if your system actually reports detections.

 Are lead pipes still common in New Jersey?